Items you absolutely need if you’re traveling with a baby

 RELATED POST: How to select the best travel stroller

-So seeing as we’ve talked travel system, the infant capsule is essential to this.
-Our favourite for years has been the Maxi Cosi Infant Car Seat.
+So seeing as we’ve talked about travel systems, the infant capsule is essential to this.
+Our favorite for years has been the Maxi Cosi Infant Car Seat.

 If you think you’ll frequently be flying with a baby, check out this detailed guide to infant car seats suitable for airplanes.

 Without a doubt, one of my personal, most loved possessions over the years has been my Bebe au Lait nursing cover.
-Available in lots of amazing colours and patterns but I liked my sophisticated and subtle black, it’s allowed me to breastfeed with confidence out in public all over the world.
+Available in lots of amazing colors and patterns, but I liked my sophisticated and subtle black, it’s allowed me to breastfeed with confidence out in public all over the world.

 You can see our complete guide to picking the best nursing cover to suit you here